Five Ways to Fund Your Property Purchase

 Common applications for bridging loans include covering the costs of urgent renovations, purchasing properties at auction, and generally meeting unexpected expenses.

 Family & Friends

 Borrowing from family and friends is also an option, which can eliminate many standard borrowing costs from the equation.
 It can also be a comparatively quick and easy way to access the funds you need, in order to purchase a property by cash.

-As for typical secured loans, specialist lenders across the UK accept various types of collateral from applicants.
-Business assets, vehicles, jewellery, commercial or industrial premises – all acceptable security for a secured loan.
+As for typically secured loans, specialist lenders accept various types of collateral from applicants.
+Business assets, vehicles, jewelry, commercial or industrial premises are all acceptable security for a secured loan.

 As with a bridging loan, secured loans typically attach significantly lower rates of interest and more competitive overall borrowing costs.
 What’s more, it’s unlikely you’ll be required to undergo a credit check, if you’re able to cover the cost of the loan with your assets.

 Whichever way you go, it’s worth consulting with an independent broker to explore the available options.